JanusGraph/janusgraph/docs/schema/index-management/index-removal.md

 ## Overview

-Index removal is a two-stage process.
-In the first stage, one JanusGraph signals to all others via the storage backend that the index is slated for deletion.
-This changes the index’s state to `DISABLED`.
+Index removal is a multi-stage process.
+In the first stage, one JanusGraph instance deactivates the index by setting its state to `DISABLED`.
 At that point, JanusGraph stops using the index to answer queries and stops incrementally updating the index.
 Index-related data in the storage backend remains present but ignored.

 The second stage depends on whether the index is mixed or composite.
-A composite index can be deleted via JanusGraph.
+All composite indices can be deleted via JanusGraph.
 As with reindexing, removal can be done through either MapReduce or JanusGraphManagement.
-However, a mixed index must be manually dropped in the index backend;
+However, not all mixed index backends allow automatic removal.
-JanusGraph does not provide an automated mechanism to delete an index from its index backend.
+Index backends for which JanusGraph does not provide an automated deletion mechanism — currently Lucene and Solr — must be manually dropped in the index backend.
+For supported mixed index backends, the removal process is analogue to the composite index removal, with the exception that neither MapReduce nor multi threading in JanusGraphManagement is necessary.

-Index removal deletes everything associated with the index except its schema definition and its `DISABLED` state.
-This schema stub for the index remains even after deletion, though its storage footprint is negligible and fixed.
+Discarding an index deletes everything associated with the index except its schema definition and its `DISCARDED` state.
+Removing this schema stub for the index is the third step.

 ## Preparing for Index Removal